kermanx/simple_ts/README.md

 As you can see, the hardest part (generic and its inference and control flow analysis) has already been implemented.
 The rest is relatively easy.

-However, the remaining part still requires a lot of time and energy.
-As a student, I have no plans to realize it for the time being.
+However, the remaining part still requires a lot of time.
+I am afraid that I don't have enough spare time to work on this.
 If there are kind people who want to realize it, pwease take over this project.
 Thank you.